“Nobody Died At Sandy Hook”

 Déjà vu.

-Once again, FEMA’s “Planning for the Needs of Children in Disasters” was not an exercise or a drill, but a course, and there is a significant difference.
-Tracy knows that it’s a course because it’s right there in quoted description.
-It’s very odd to me that a (former) college professor could confuse the two.
-Then again, Tracy omits the fact that this course focuses on natural disasters and has nothing to do with mass shootings, so the mix-up is more than likely a product of intentional deception rather than ignorance.
+FEMA’s “Planning for the Needs of Children in Disasters” was not an exercise or a drill—it was a course, and there’s a significant difference.
+Tracy knows it’s a course; the description he quotes makes that perfectly clear.
+It’s baffling that a (former) college professor could confuse the two.
+Then again, Tracy conveniently omits that the course focuses on natural disasters, not mass shootings.
+This “mix-up” seems less like an innocent mistake and more like deliberate deception.

 “‘Active shooter drill’ exercise commences by Putnam County Emergency Response Team in Carmel Connecticut, 45 miles away from Newtown.” pg.
 252

 This drill actually took place in Carmel, New York.
-There is no Carmel, Connecticut.
-There is also no Putnam County in Connecticut, though there is a town named Putnam… in Windham County.
-It’s clear James Tracy did not teach geography.
+For the record, there is no Carmel, Connecticut.
+There’s also no Putnam County in Connecticut—though there is a town called Putnam, located in Windham County.
+Clearly, geography wasn’t on James Tracy’s syllabus.

 “Fourth grate teacher Ted Varga arrives for work at Sandy Hook.” pg.
 254

 Fourth grate?
-Seriously, did anyone bother to actually read this shit before attempting to sell it for $20?
+Seriously, did anyone bother to read this garbage before slapping a $20 price tag on it?

 “‘They were children in a place built for children, and the teachers didn’t know how to answer them … ‘It’s a drill,’ said a library clerk named Mary Anne Jacobs.'” pg.
 254

-Based on the way Tracy chopped up this quote, he may want to consider designing movie posters now that he’s no longer welcome at Florida Atlantic University.
-Predictably, this shortened version of a real quote by Sandy Hook Elementary library clerk Mary Anne Jacobs is lacking some context.
-The full quote is:
+Judging by the way Tracy butchered this quote, he might want to look into designing movie posters now that he’s no longer welcome at Florida Atlantic University.
+Unsurprisingly, his chopped-up version of Mary Anne Jacobs’ statement omits crucial context.
+Here’s the full quote:

 They were children in a place built for children, and the teachers didn’t know how to answer them.
 They told them to close their eyes and to keep quiet.
 They helped move an old bookshelf in front of the door to act as a makeshift barricade.
 They wondered: How do you explain unimaginable horror to the most innocent?